sourcegraph/sourcegraph-public-snapshot/README.md

 ## License

-This repository contains both OSS-licensed and non-OSS-licensed files.
+This repository contains primarily non-OSS-licensed files, and some OSS licensed files (for example, IDE extensions).
 We maintain one repository rather than two separate repositories mainly for development convenience.

-All files in the `enterprise` and `client/web/src/enterprise` fall under [LICENSE.enterprise](LICENSE.enterprise).

-The remaining files fall under the [Apache 2 license](LICENSE.apache).
-Sourcegraph OSS is built only from the Apache-licensed files in this repository.
+See the [LICENSE](LICENSE) for an explanation of how files are licensed.